Classroom routines and procedures serve as the unseen gears that create a harmonious learning environment.

 Also, discuss caring for the books so that the texts are available long-term for everyone’s enjoyment.

-14. Determine Storage and Gathering of Materials.
+14. Gather and Store Materials.

 - Will students store supplies in cubbies, lockers, and/or their desks?